Adapting to iOS 26.4

 Bugs fixed in recent updates

-Keyboard appeared unresponsive after swiping back on first launch: When Wispr Flow wasn't already running, tapping Start Flow and then swiping back could leave the keyboard showing the mic button with no waveform, and tapping the mic did nothing even though dictation had started.
-The keyboard now correctly shows the waveform and responds to taps after swiping back.
+• Keyboard appeared unresponsive after swiping back on first launch: When Flow wasn't already running, the keyboard could show the mic button with no waveform and ignore taps even though dictation had started.
+It now shows the waveform and responds to taps.

 FAQs